linjieli222/HERO/README.md

     horovodrun -np 16 python pretrain.py --config config/pretrain-tv-16gpu.json \
         --output_dir $PRETRAIN_EXP
     ```
     Unfortunately, we cannot host HowTo100M features due to its large size.
-Users will need to process them on their own.
-We will provide a smaller sample for easier reference to the expected format soon.
+Users can either process them on their own or send your inquiry to my email address (which you can find on our paper).

 ## Citation